RocketScience11/DataIP/README.md

 Open http://127.0.0.1:5000/ipRegister in your browser.

+**To pin the data to IPFS using Pinata**

+Enter the Huugingface URL and press Pin to IPFS.

 **To register an IP for your data**

-Enter NFT address and token ID and click Register
+Enter NFT address and token ID and click Register.